Founder, Anisa Palmer, talks about I Will Survive, Inc.

 Episode 2 of the 7 Docu-Series on The Truth About Cancer: A Global Quest

 Our organization is a domestic non profit organization serving the metropolitan area of Georgia and founded in December of 2010.
-Our mission is to increase breast cancer awareness through education and provide funding in lower income communities.
+Our mission is to provide prevention education, economic support, and health & wellness services to those at higher risk and those affected by breast cancer..
 We are tireless in our efforts to serve people of all race, color, gender, sex, creed, disability, and religion.
 We do not discriminate.
 We merely support our fellow citizens and serve as a guiding light.
 Wherever there is need or injustice, I Will Survive, Inc. will offer its resources regardless of economic status or affiliation.

 Why We Started: